The International Network of Street Papers (INSP) is a non-profit dedicated to tackling poverty and homelessness globally.

 - 904 volunteers worldwide supporting our network

-- Over 390,000 people in poverty supported since the first street people was published in 1989.
+- Over 390,000 people in poverty supported since the first street paper was published in 1989

 We’re stronger together

 As an international community, we know that great things can happen when we work together across borders and embrace the power of connection.
-The more people read and support street papers, the more we can change lives and create a more inclusive world where everyone is heard.
+The more people read and support street papers, the more we can change lives and create a more inclusive world where everyone can earn an income and be heard.